jbmagination/jbmagination/info/MINECRAFT.md

 - Minecraft: New Nintendo 3DS Edition
    - Mojang considers this Legacy Console Edition, but I disagree (as does the Minecraft wiki) because it's not made by 4J Studios
 - Minecraft: PlayStation®3 Edition (Legacy Console Edition)
+- Minecraft: PlayStation®Vita Edition (Legacy Console Edition)
+   - This was obtained via Sony's "Cross-Buy" initiative because I own "Minecraft: PlayStation®3 Edition"
+   - Unfortunately, however, I do *not* own a PlayStation Vita
 - Minecraft Story Mode - A Telltale Games Series (also referred to as Minecraft Story Mode Season 1)
 - Minecraft (also referred to as Minecraft: Bedrock Edition)
+   - "Minecraft for Windows" for Windows 10 and Windows 11
+   - "Minecraft" for Xbox One
 - Minecraft: Education Edition
 - Minecraft Dungeons